 Due regard is defined as giving relevant and proportionate consideration to the duty, which in school means that:

 - Decision makers must be aware of the duty to have ‘due regard’ when making decisions or taking an action, and must assess whether it may have implications for people with particular protected characteristics.

 - We must consider equality implications before, and at the time of, developing policy and taking decisions, not as an afterthought.
 These must be kept under review on a continuing basis.

 - The Public Sector Equality Duty must be integrated into the carrying out of the school’s functions and the analysis necessary to comply with the duty has to be carried out seriously, rigorously and with an open mind.

 - Schools cannot delegate responsibility to any other agency for carrying out this duty.

-At Maple Tree Lower School, we are committed to preparing annual Equality Objectives.
+At Maple Tree Primary School, we are committed to preparing annual Equality Objectives.
 These will be interwoven into our Whole School Objectives/School Development Plan and Subject Action Plans, and our Accessibility Plan, and will contribute towards our drive towards providing exceptional schooling for all pupils.